europeana/rd-europeana-python-api/CONTRIBUTING.md

 If you have a Jupyter Notebook ready, you can take the following steps to transform it into a format that we can proudly display on our documentation:

+> **IMPORTANT NOTE:** The steps described below require the installation of one piece of software that we cannot present neither as a dependency nor as a dev dependency at the moment.
+Please see step two for more information.

 - First, **make sure that your notebook runs end to end on your local machine.** Make explicit any implicit knowledge that is required to make the tutorial run without problems.
-This includes:
+This means:
   - Have a cell dedicated to imports
   - If anything needs to be supplied by the end user to run (such as API keys), state where an how they should be supplied.
+- Secondly, **install Pandoc to the machine in which you will be doing development.** Pandoc is a CLI tool, and it is the only dependency related to documentation that we cannot ship along with the project.
+[You can refer to Pandoc's own documentation in order to do that.](https://pandoc.org/installing.html)
-- Secondly, **get a `.py` version of your Jupyter Notebook.** This can be achieved through various utilities.
+- **Get a `.py` version of your Jupyter Notebook.** This can be achieved through various utilities.
 Getting a `.py` export of your notebook file is supported by most notebook environments such as Jupyter Lab and Google Colab.
-- MAKE SURE U HAVE THE PACKAGE INSTALLED LOCALLY
-- PLACE JUPYTER FILE UNDER SOURCE
-- RUN THIS COMMAND
-- IF NOT, CREATE FOLDER.
-IF YES, BUT .PY AND .IPYNB INSIDE FOLDER
-- PLACE JUPYTER FILE UNDER FOLDER
-- MANUALLY CHECK RST FILE FOR ERRORS
-- ALSO, SEE IF IT COMPILES LOOK AT THIS
+- Make sure that you have the PyEuropeana package installed locally with dev dependencies before continuing with the next steps.
+For more information about how to do that, check the [*Setting up and using your development environment*](#setting-up-and-using-your-development-environment) section.
+- Place the Jupyter Notebook file that belongs to your tutorial under `docs/source/tutorials_source`.
+- Open any terminal you can access Poetry from.
+Navigate to the folder you have just placed your file at (`docs/source/tutorials_source`).
+- Run the following command: `poetry run jupyter nbconvert --to rst [NAME_OF_YOUR_NOTEBOOK.rst]` where `[NAME_OF_YOUR_NOTEBOOK.rst]` is the name of the Jupyter Notebook file you've already created.
+- After running this command, you should have an `.rst` file with the same name as your `ipynb` and `.py` file.
+There might also be a folder called `[NAME_OF_YOUR_NOTEBOOK]_files` as a sibling of these files.
+If the folder does not exist, go ahead and create one.
+Move the `.py` file and the `.ipynb` file to this folder.
+- Manually check your `.rst` file for errors.
+You can take a look at [Sphinx's ReStructured Text documentation](https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html) while doing that.
+Although this step might seem tedious, **it is much less time consuming than creating an `.rst` file from an `.ipynb` file by hand.**
+- After checking your `.rst` file, make the following addition to the start of the file:

+    ```rst
+    .. note:: **You can download this tutorial in the .ipynb format or the .py format.**

+    :download:`Download Python source code <[NAME_OF_YOUR_NOTEBOOK]_files/[NAME_OF_YOUR_NOTEBOOK].py>`

+    :download:`Download as Jupyter Notebook <[NAME_OF_YOUR_NOTEBOOK]_files/[NAME_OF_YOUR_NOTEBOOK].ipynb>`
+    ```
+    Do not forget to modify the placeholder names in between the square brackets.

+After completing the last step, you now have a fully Sphinx-compatible `.rst` file with links to `.ipynb` and `.rst` downloadables. **Before creating a pull request with your tutorial, we strongly suggest you to compile Sphinx locally to see if there are any problems.** Please check the [*compiling documentation locally using Sphinx*](#compiling-documentation-locally-using-sphinx) section for more info on how to do that.

 ### Any other documentation contribution

 You can also contribute to other parts of our documentation, such as our README and these contribution guidelines.
 Making a contribution to these require no additional changes except the documents themselves.
-You can likewise make changes to other pages present on Read the Docs that are not auto-generated API references or tutorials. **All of the other documentation that we have on Read the Docs have their own `.rst` file that is located under `docs/source`.** Changes to these `.rst` files will be reflected on our documentation website, provided that the Sphinx doesn't run into any errors (syntax etc.) while compiling them.
+You can likewise make changes to other pages present on Read the Docs that are not auto-generated API references or tutorials. **All of the other documentation that we have on Read the Docs have their own `.rst` file that is located under `docs/source`.** Changes to these `.rst` files will be reflected on our documentation website, provided that the Sphinx doesn't run into any errors (syntax errors etc.) while compiling them.
+To make sure that it doesn't, check the the [*compiling documentation locally using Sphinx*](#compiling-documentation-locally-using-sphinx) section.

 ### Compiling documentation locally using Sphinx

+WIP

 ## Writing tests